cgpayne/imsrg/README_GIT_DIFF_CP.txt

 Added my own versions of Ragnar's python script in order to run imsrg++ from either the cougar cluster or the oak cluster.
+As of July 26 2018, goOak.py is more up to date than goCougar.py.
-They won't necessarily run on your user/machine, but with some tweaking, it should work!
+It won't necessarily run on your user/machine, but with some tweaking, it should work!
     -> work/scripts/goCougar.sh
     -> work/scripts/goOak.sh
         => src/Makefile